Julcatan/Pewlett-Hackard-Analysis/README.md

 ## Summary:

-Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
+A large amount of employees is ready to retire.

 #### How many roles will need to be filled as the "silver tsunami" begins to make an impact?

- ##### A total of 90398 employees are about to retire and their roles need to filled.
+ A total of 90398 employees are about to retire and their roles need to filled.

   - This is a breakdown by percent and most recent title.
  ![image](https://user-images.githubusercontent.com/91682586/143709971-2404a257-cfd5-40dd-8069-d4dac1838e3c.png)